Ervin Acél (conductor): Biography

 Ervin Acél was born in Timișoara, the son of a Jewish physician, Móricz Acél, and his wife.
-He studied in the musical high school in his home town as well as in the Conservatories of Bucharest and of Cluj-Napoca.
+He studied in the musical high school in his hometown as well as in the Conservatories of Bucharest and of Cluj-Napoca.
 He began his conducting career in Botoșani, where he was active from 1960 to 1963.

 From 1965 to 1992 he was Chief Conductor of the Oradea Philharmonic Orchestra, in which capacity he also acted as their Administrative Director from 1980 to 1989.
 He succeeded in greatly raising the artistic level of the ensemble which soon developed into one of Romania's finest orchestras.
 Besides his numerous concerts, he released some 30 gramophone recordings.
 During his tenure, he paid special attention to two important composers who had lived in Oradea: Carl Ditters von Dittersdorf and also Michael Haydn, whose symphonies he was the first to record commercially.
 For a short period between 1981 and 83, Acél was the director of the Istanbul State Opera and Ballet.

 From 1991 to 1999 he was the Director and Chief Conductor of the Szeged Symphony Orchestra, the second most important orchestra in Hungary.
 His performances met with great popular success and during this period he performed a most eclectic repertoire ranging from baroque to modern music.

 With this orchestra he toured extensively, giving performances in 1997 in Portugal (where he appeared with the mezzo-soprano Agnes Baltsa), Russia, Italy and Korea.
 He also conducted the Staatskapelle Dresden, the Washington Philharmonic Orchestra, the Columbus Symphony Orchestra and participated in many international festivals such as the "Giornale Musicale di Vicenza", and the Conservatorio Santa Cecilia in Rome.